ultrapre/gala/paper/paper.md

 *NebulaTextures* simplifies the integration of custom DSO imagery into Stellarium, enabling tailored sky visualizations across multiple domains:

-* **Education:** Facilitates display of student astrophotography, concept-specific overlays, and custom guided tours aligned with curricula.

-* **Outreach:** Enhances planetarium shows and public programs with local imagery, historical charts, or cultural sky maps for more engaging, audience-specific content.

-* **Research:** Supports visual comparison of observations with models, planning of observations, and presentation of preliminary results.
-Plate-solving via Astrometry.net streamlines image alignment and evaluation.

 The plugin encourages community contributions, fostering a shared library of solved and formatted sky textures within Stellarium.

 # Acknowledgements